leonardishere/Authenticated_Authorship_Atom_Plugin/README.md

-# Authenticated_Authorship_Atom_Plugin
-Atom Plugin for Authenticated Authorship
+# Authenticated Authorship Atom Plugin

 [ Description of Authenticated Authorship as a whole and what the atom plugin will do ]